 After nearly twelve years of running the JHU Center, Dr. Gaydos still finds herself excited and committed to helping companies translate their promising POC technologies to clinics.

 Dr. Gaydos described her main research focus as translating new diagnostics for sexually transmitted infections (STIs) and respiratory pathogens.
 Through this work she has published over 500 research articles and authored 29 book chapters.
 She conceptualized and launched the I Want The Kit Program which she views as her greatest accomplishment.
 The program delivers an STI testing kit to the door of women and men in Maryland, Washington D.C., and Alaska.
-Dr. Gaydos explained, “My goal is to remove the stigma around STI testing and get people care in the privacy of their homes.
+Dr. Gaydos explained, “My goal is to remove the stigma around STI testing and get people healthcare in the privacy of their homes.
 Increasing POC testing in ways like this will positively impact healthcare.”

 “As progress in gender and minority equality were made and continue, we start seeing the changes.
 I don’t believe women feel the same family pressures and discouragement to pursue a career in science as they did 30 years ago.
 Young girls are encouraged to go into science now.
 We are moving in the right direction,” Dr. Gaydos proclaimed.

 Her advice for future women scientists is to pursue your passions.
 She feels if you love your job, it never feels like you are “working”.
 She finished by asserting, “Don’t be afraid to pursue what you want.
 Go for your dream!”